benjaminion/upgrading-ethereum-book/src/book.md

 #### Digital signature usage

 The primary function of a digital signature is to irrevocably link the sender of a message with the contents of the message.
-This can be used, for example, to prove with certainty that a validator has published conflicting votes and thus is subject to being slashed.
+This can be used, for example, to prove with certainty that a validator has published conflicting votes and is therefore subject to being slashed.

 The ability to tie messages to validators is also useful outside the protocol.
 For example, in the gossip layer, signatures are validated by nodes before they are forwarded as an anti-spam mechanism.